LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 ## One-Shot Prompting

 **Explanation**: One-shot prompting provides the AI with a single example to guide its response.
 This helps the AI understand the task better.

-**Example**:

-- **Prompt**: “Translate the following sentence to French: ‘Good morning.’
-Example: ‘Good night’ translates to ‘Bonne nuit.’”
-- **Response**: “‘Good morning’ translates to ‘Bonjour.’”
+For example:

+- **Zero-shot prompt**: “Generate a marketing email.”,

+- **One-shot Prompt**: “Generate a marketing email for a new eco-friendly water bottle, highlighting its features.
+Example: ‘Introducing our latest eco-friendly water bottle!
+Made from sustainable materials, this bottle is not only durable but also stylish.
+Perfect for those who care about the environment and want a sleek design.’”

 ## Few-Shot Prompting